d3rb/Placeholder-for-Georgia-ReBORN/README.md

 "All vinyls and tape reels are my own property.
 They were photographed and edited in Photoshop.
-I've never used Photoshop before, so my placeholders are not perfect, but they do it for me.
+I've never used Photoshop before, so my placeholders are not perfect, but i like it a bit. ;D

 greetings